featured image

 • Income Tax (for small business owners who operate as sole traders or partners)

 It's important for small businesses to understand their tax obligations and ensure they comply with all relevant tax laws and regulations.
-This guide will help you understand which small business taxes you will need to pay, whether trading as a freelancer, contractor, limited company, partnership or sole trader.
+This guide will help you understand which small business taxes you will need to pay, whether you trade as a freelancer, contractor, limited company, partnership, or sole trader.

-Corporation Tax is payable by all UK resident limited companies, as well as UK branches of overseas companies.
-The current UK Corporation Tax main rate is 25% and is levied on annual profits over £250,000.
+Corporation Tax is payable by all UK resident limited companies and UK branches of overseas companies.
+The current main rate is 25% and is levied on annual profits over £250,000.

-Small businesses may, however, pay the reduced "Small profits rate" of 19%, which applies to companies with profits under £50,000.
+• However, small businesses may pay the reduced "Small profits rate" of 19%, which applies to companies with profits under £50,000.

-Corporation Tax is applied to the profits of limited companies, that is, after salaries and company expenses have been paid.
+Corporation Tax is applied to the profits of limited companies after salaries and company expenses have been paid.
 It is not payable by partnerships or sole traders.

 For more information on Corporation Tax for small businesses, including how it works, how to register and pay, and what penalties may be involved, read our in-depth Corporation Tax guide.